-One of the most effective and easiest ways to prevent the spread of disease is to wash your hands.
+One of the most effective and easiest ways to prevent the spread of disease is proper hand washing.
 As we go throughout the day (touching objects, people, animals and especially money), we accumulate germs on our hands.
-Then, we touch our eyes, mouths, and noses, without even realizing it, letting bacteria into our bodies.
-That’s why frequent hand washing is so necessary.
+Then, we touch our eyes, mouths and noses, and without even realizing it, allow bacteria into our bodies.
+That’s why frequent hand washing is so necessary in germ prevention.

-It may seem like common sense, but most of us don’t wash our hands as thoroughly as we should.
-Here’s the proper hand washing technique:
+It may seem like common sense, but most of us don’t follow proper hand washing guidelines.
+These are the proper hand washing steps for good hand hygiene:

 - Wet your hands with warm water and use a nickel- to quarter-sized amount of liquid soap.